Ramon Santamarina: Santamarina & Sons

-Nowadays, the company is headed by Marcelo de Alzaga, grandson of Jorge Alejandro Santamarina, and directed by Carlos Fernando Santamarina and José Ramón Santamarina, all of which are fourth generation descendants of Ramon Santamarina.
+By 2020, the company was headed by Marcelo de Alzaga, grandson of Jorge Alejandro Santamarina, and directed by Carlos Fernando Santamarina and José Ramón Santamarina, all of which are fourth generation descendants of Ramon Santamarina.

 Legacy

 The college of San Jose in Tandil was built to honor Ramon Santamarina, while the city's hospital was named after him on March 10, 1912.
 In Tandil stands a monument created by the sculpto Miguel Bay.
 In the province of Buenos Aires in Argentina, a town was named after his birthplace Ourense.

 The football club Club y Biblioteca Ramón Santamarina was named in his honour.